Home GitHub Rss

 ...))

-mkdir -p bundle/local-projects/myapp
+$ mkdir -p bundle/local-projects/my-lisp-program

-cp *.lisp bundle/local-projects/myapp
+$ cp *.lisp bundle/local-projects/my-lisp-program

-cp *.asd bundle/local-projects/myapp
+$ cp *.asd bundle/local-projects/my-lisp-program

-cp -r bundle/ /user/local/lib/myapp
+$ cp -r bundle/ /usr/local/lib/my-lisp-program

 #!/usr/bin/sbcl --script

-(load "/usr/local/lib/myapp/bundle.lisp")
+(load "/usr/local/lib/my-lisp-program/bundle.lisp")

 (asdf:load-system "myapp")